-The activities of ORES and ORES Assets are governed by a major legislative and regulatory framework, the main two elements of which are the tariff decree and the tariff methodology, drawn up on the basis of this decree by the CWaPE.
+LThe activities of ORES and ORES Assets are governed by a major legislative and regulatory framework, the main two elements of which are the tariff decree and the tariff methodology, drawn up on the basis of this decree by the CWaPE.
 In particular, this framework defines the means available to the DSO to fund its activities (authorised income) or a collection of rules that may have a positive or negative impact on shareholders' remuneration (incentive-driven regulation mechanism).
 In 2018, the regulator approved the authorised revenue available to the Group for the 2019-2023 period and in 2019 the rates for the 2019-2023 period.
 This is a positive element that gives the company a 5-year view of the means at its disposal.
 In 2018, the regulator had also approved special budgets for specific projects (notably for smart metering and the promotion of natural gas).
-Following the publication of the Walloon decree of 19th July 2018 relating to the rollout of smart meters, the assumptions used in the framework of the budget relating to the specific "smart metering" project as approved by the regulator had to be reviewed (in particular, change in metering technology and downward revision of the volumes deployed over the period 2019-2023).
-Discussions between the CWaPE and ORES about the envelope specifically reviewed to take these new assumptions into account finally ended in October 2021 with the regulator approving the review of net charges.
+Following the publication of the Walloon decree of 19 July 2018 relating to the deployment of smart meters, the assumptions used in the framework of the budget relating to the specific "smart metering" project as approved by the regulator had to be reviewed (in particular, change in metering technology and downward revision of the volumes deployed over the period 2019-2023).
+Exchanges between the CWaPE and ORES on the specific envelope revised to take account of these new assumptions culminated in October 2021 with the regulator's approval of the revised net charges.

-Discussions relating to the adoption of the tariff methodology to be applied during the next tariff period have begun.
+Talks about the adoption of the tariff methodology applicable for the next tariff period have started.
 Given the postponement of the adoption of the 2024-2028 methodology to 1st June 2023 and the modification of the regulatory period of this tariff methodology to 2025-2029, 2024 will be a transition year.
-In the main, the 2024 tariff methodology will be similar to the tariff methodology for 2019-2023.
-Discussions on the methodology for 2025-2029 are hence still underway.
+The 2024 tariff methodology is very much in line with the 2019-2023 tariff methodology.
+Discussions on the 2025-2029 methodology are therefore still ongoing.
 ORES will in particular be attentive during these discussions to ensure that this methodology ensures the sustainability and long-term vision of DSO activities in the context of the energy transition.
-The modification of the tariff methodology could have an impact on the profitability of ORES, nevertheless the regulator remains bound by the European directives and the tariff decree of 19th January 2017.
+The modification of the tariff methodology could have an impact on the profitability of ORES.
+Nevertheless the regulator remains bound by the principles of the European directives and the tariff decree of 19th January 2017.

-Differences may occur between planned controllable costs and actual costs, both in terms of authorised income and specific budgets.
-In order to mitigate this risk, the following actions are taken:
+Differences may appear between controllable costs and actual costs, both in terms of the authorised income and specific budgets.
+To mitigate this risk, the following actions are being taken in particular:

-monthly budget monitoring, refinement of budgets as and when required and the production of a "best estimate"; monitoring the indexation parameters, as well as the development of certain costs.
+- monthly budget monitoring, refinement of budgets as and when required and the production of a "best estimate"; - monitoring the indexation parameters, as well as the development of certain costs.

-Finally, the company must ensure that it complies with financial covenants, which are therefore monitored regularly.
+Finally, the company needs to ensure it complies with the financial covenants, which are monitored regularly.